 What differs is their purpose, location, and loading time.

-Below you can see an example of a .css file that can serve both a master style sheet and as a application style sheet:
+Below you can see an example of a .css file that can be applied both for a Master style sheet and an Application style sheet:

 .qx-aum-button .qx-text {